dr-wojak/econ/README.md

 * **Voice**: An exploratory, low-erasure computation (attempting to change the state).
 * **Loyalty**: The "hysteresis" or resistance to state change.

+See: Gregory Bateson, "Steps to an Ecology of Mind" (1972)

+#industrialdesign
+#ecologicalgovernance

 ---

 ### Summary of Theoretical Synthesis